nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Design Components and Terminology

 # APIM Endpoints
-Note: APIM creates facades for your APIs.
-There are various endpoints
+Note: APIM creates a secure facade for your APIs.
+The varios sevice endpoints with APIM are listed below.
+Default service endpoints are registered in public DNS for External and Default mode.
+N**one of the service endpoints are registered on public DNS in internal mode.**

 Example: